 In today’s world, omnichannel marketing requires a lot of content, though.
 In addition to the physical world, your brand meets the customer on websites, live customer chats, and other digital apps, and through email newsletters, social media, Google search, discussion forums, and other content distribution channels.
 Often, your brand has relatively little control over the social media algorithms determining the distribution and popularity or how others talk about your brand.

 A well-thought-through UGC marketing strategy can help you establish a trusted presence on channels where you are not in control and when there’s fierce competition for attention.
-For example, a hashtag campaign helps you build a positive brand image and increase reach with your employees, influencers, and customers sharing their positive experiences.
+You can, for example, get high-quality UGC for ads via creator marketplace.
+Or launch a hashtag campaign, helping you build a positive brand image and increase reach with your employees, influencers, and customers sharing their positive experiences.
 Not only that, UGC campaigns help you scale content creation and make the content authentic, too.

 With a UGC platform helping you gather, moderate and categorize UGC from multiple channels in one place, your marketing team will be able to monitor the discussion and use some of the best content to support your omnichannel strategy.

 4. Social Shopping continues to grow importance in 2022